rebassjs/grid/README.md

 ## Extending Components

-Using styled-components, you can customize any of the grid-styled components' styles.
+Using styled-components or emotion, you can customize any of the grid-styled components' styles.

 ### InlineFlex